opsassad/Task-Doc-Shikho/docs/Attendance/4-Case-Records.md

 | Status | Always R (Symbol for "Resigned" in attendance system) |

 - **Purpose:** Identifies resigned employees.
 Used in attendance to reflect resignation.
 - **Filter Condition:** Any row from Employee Status with non-empty "Effective Resignation Date".
+It means the resignation is approved by the Managers.
 - **Note:** Only CRM agents tracked from Nov 2022 onwards are covered.

 #### 🟨 2.
 Leave Records